rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 ## What is DDD?

-DDD is about modelling.
-It encompasses techniques, pattens, language and architecture.
-In short it encompasses more than just modelling.
+DDD is about modelling, and more.
+It encompasses common language, techniques, pattens, and architecture.
+It puts the focus on the business and modelling that, on the problems you are solving.
+All the while giving developers techniques for minimizing the complexity and driving collaboration.
 It is about taking requirements and really mapping the business processes to the model using the same language the business uses in your code.
 It also gives us a common technical language to use for the different categories of classes we create while modelling our problem space.